amiemora/react-study-guide/README.md

-## WHat is Rreact?
+## What is Rreact?
 • Open-source JS Library
 • Used for building User Interfaces
 • Simplifies SPA by using reusable components

 ## Explain the concept of JSX and its advantages.
 JSX stands for JavaScript XML - it allows us to write HTML inside our JS code.
 This JSX creates the Virtual DOM.